dtbyun/Challenge3/README.md

 # Crypto-Arbitrage

-TThis app seeks potential profits from cryptocurrency exchange arbitrage involving Bitcoin by analyzing data from CSV files for a three-month period.
+This app seeks potential profits from cryptocurrency exchange arbitrage involving Bitcoin by analyzing data from CSV files for a three-month period.
 The analysis reveals opportunities for arbitrage.

 ## Technologies

-This project uses Python 3.7 and the following packages:
+Uses Python 3.7 and the following packages:

 Anaconda - Provides a pre-packaged set of libraries and tools for data analysis, machine learning, and visualization.